geoserver/geoserver/doc/en/user/source/data/raster/imagemosaic/configuration.rst

    * - MergeBehavior
      - The method used to handle overlapping granules during the mosaic operation.
 Can be ``FLAT`` (only the topmost granule is visible in the case of an overlap) or ``STACK`` (a band-stacking merge is applied to the overlapping granules).
 Default is ``FLAT``.
    * - OutputTransparentColor
      - Set the transparent color for the created mosaic.
+This parameter make sense for mosaic which are RGB or paletted, it does not if you have a DEM or MetOc data.
 See below for an example:

        .. figure:: images/output_color.png